SSWConsulting/SSW.Rules.Content/rules/upload-sprint-meeting-recording-to-youtube/rule.md

 2. Select account

     Click the channel icon in the top-right corner, select "Switch account" and choose your Team's account.

     ![Figure: Switch to your Team's YouTube channel](Figure1-login.png)

 3. Upload video

     In the top-right corner of the YouTube homepage, click the Create icon 🎥.
     Then select "Upload video".
 A new window will pop up.
     Click on "Select Files" - or drag and drop the video file from your computer into the upload area.

     ![Figure: Upload the video](Figure2-upload-video.png)

 4. Add details

     Fill the following fields:

     * **Title:** ensure to include the Sprint iteration, the Team's name and the date of the recording.

     Ex:
     ::: greybox
     Sprint {{ ITERATION }} - {{ TEAM NAME }} - Review, Retro and Planning - {{ DATE }}
     :::

     * **Description:** ensure to include the Sprint iteration, the Team's name and a link to the team's website.

     ::: info
     **Tip:** Add timestamps to improve UX
     :::

     Ex:
     ::: greybox
     Join us for Sprint {{ ITERATION }} {{ TEAM NAME }} Review, Retro and Planning Meeting

     {{ MIN }}:{{ SEC }} Intro
     {{ MIN }}:{{ SEC }} Sprint Review
     {{ MIN }}:{{ SEC }} Sprint Retro
     {{ MIN }}:{{ SEC }} Sprint Planning
     {{ MIN }}:{{ SEC }} Outro

     🔗 Link: {{ TEAM WEBSITE }}
     :::

-    * **Thumbnail:** upload the thumbnail
+    * **Thumbnail:** Upload the thumbnail

-    * **Playlist (optional):**
+    * **Playlist (optional):** If you have a specific Playlist to store your Sprint meeting recordings, select it here

-    If you have a specific Playlist to store your Sprint meeting recordings, select it here.
+    * **Audience:** Select "No, it's not made for kids"

-    * **Audience:** select "No, it's not made for kids" This implicitly means that this video is not made exclusively for kids
+    This implicitly means that this video is not made exclusively for kids

     ![Figure: Add details](Figure3-details.png)

     Click next until you reach the last category "Visibility"

 5. Set video visibility